Kali's new book, Beyond the Mat: Don't Just Do Yoga - Live It, is available here.

 She completed 200- 500 and 800-hour trainings with Sri Dharma Mittra, who gave her the name Kali Om.
 She is the senior teacher of Dharma Yoga in Chicago and is certified beyond the highest (ERYT-500) level.

-Kali is also certified in Therapeutic Yoga, Yoga Nidra, Senior’s Yoga, Prenatal Yoga, Gentle/Restorative Yoga, Psychic Development and Hormone Yoga Therapy for Menopause.
+Kali is also certified in Therapeutic Yoga, Yoga Nidra, Senior’s Yoga, Prenatal Yoga, Rocket Yoga, Gentle/Restorative Yoga, Psychic Development and Hormone Yoga Therapy for Menopause.
 In addition, she has studied with a long list of master teachers.
 Her articles about these experiences are archived at the Yoga Chicago website, which is where her column “Beyond the Mat” also appears.

 She is a lead instructor for the Chicago School of Yoga's teacher training program, and is co-chair of the Vivekananda East-West Yoga Festival held each January at the Hindu Temple of Greater Chicago.
 She's also a Yoga Alliance YACEP (continuing education provider).